Personal income tax

 Any homestead exemptions are handled at the county level and residents must contact the local county tax assessor's office to inquire.

-The state's property tax postponement program previously allowed eligible homeowners (senior citizens and blind or disabled residents) to postpone payment of property taxes on their principal place of residence.
-Because of the state's fiscal difficulties, the program has been suspended indefinitely.
-However, each county may implement a property tax postponement program for properties located in the county.
+The state's property tax postponement program allows eligible homeowners (senior citizens and blind or disabled residents) to postpone payment of property taxes on their principal place of residence.
+Applications may be filed with the State Controller's Office beginning Sept.
+1, 2016.
+Some California counties also may offer a property tax postponement program for properties located in the county.

-California also previously offered a homeowner and renter assistance program under which a once-a-year payment was made to qualified individuals based on part of the property taxes assessed and paid on their homes or paid indirectly as part of their rent.
-However, this program also is suspended due to budget constraints.
+California previously offered a homeowner and renter assistance program under which a once-a-year payment was made to qualified individuals based on part of the property taxes assessed and paid on their homes or paid indirectly as part of their rent.
+However, this program was suspended due to budget constraints.